isblab/Integrative_docking_benchmark/installation.md

 * `activeLowerDelta`: parameter to set the lower bound on the crosslink distance.
 We have set it to 0.
 * `activeLowerLambda`: parameter to set the lower bound on the crosslink distance.
 We have set it to 2.
 * `crossLinkCount`: total count of cross links in input file.
 * `crossLinkSatisfyThres`:  threshold for the number of crosslinks to be satisfied by a configuration.
-We have set it to n-2 where n is the number of crosslinks.
+We have set it to `n-2` where n is the number of crosslinks.
+Decrease this number if no configurations were found satisfying these many crosslinks.
 * `crossLinks`: list of all cross links in the form of {A1, B1, A2, B2, ...} corresponding to cross link file you sent me before.
 * `smartCrossLinkMode`: number of walls between the maximum and minimum crosslink distance.
 We have set it to 2 (default), i.e., two walls corresponding to the upper and lower bound on crosslink distance.
-You can increase this value to introduce intermediate walls or keep the default.
+You can increase this value to introduce intermediate walls.

-#TODO what about upperlamda, lowerdelta: have all 4.
-Say the default.

 ### Run command
 In `easal-dev` directory, run the following command for each case: